d2l-ai/d2l-vi/chapter_linear-networks/linear-regression_vn.md

 ## Basic Elements of Linear Regression
 -->

-## Một số thành phần cơ bản của hồi quy tuyến tính
+## Một số Thành phần Cơ bản của Hồi quy Tuyến tính

 <!--
 *Linear regression* may be both the simplest and most popular among the standard tools to regression.